giapoce/spark-test/README.md

 # A simple ETL using Spark on EMR ( AWS )

-After installing the AWS CLI.
-Configure it to use your credentials.
+After installing the AWS CLI,
+configure it to use your credentials.
 To install AWS CLI, please refer to https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html

 ```shell